maxtaco/house-divided-tickers/README.md

-This is a small snippet of code (mainly in Python v3) to pull historical price data on all members of the S&P 500, so they can be played on the big screen in upcoming performance of House/Divided.
+This is a small snippet of code (mainly in Python v3) to pull historical price data on all members of the S&P 500, so they can be played on the big screen in upcoming performances of House/Divided.
 The data has been pulled for five specific days (detailed below), but it's pretty easy to extend what's here to work for different days, or more than just five days.